exo-addons/ixbus-connector/README.md

 - exo.ixbus.api.url : Url of the Ixbus Server
 - exo.ixbus.api.key : Api Key of the service user which will make API call.
 It must be an admin user.
 To get the API Key, to into the user profile.
+- exo.ixbus.permissions : permission to display the button in topbar.
+Default value : *:/platform/users

 ## Notifications :